gilhrpenner/BIA-Release/docs/en-us/bia.md

 ## Schedule Commands

-Super precise commands, with a stable connection you can send commands as price as 4 ms. Our beautifully designed system is optimized for efficiency and precision.
+Super precise commands, with a stable connection you can send commands as precise as 4 ms. Our beautifully designed system is optimized for efficiency and precision.
 All commands are schedule using server time no matter your current time zone.
 Do you play with co-players?
 We've got your back, [sync](#realtime-sync) commands between computers independently of time zones.

 With our commands table you can easily find, check the status, edit and delete commands.
 We also include a unique and helpful badge that indicates the difference in seconds between each command so you can easily identify commands that are going to be sent too close.
 Humans can't sent precise attacks within seconds apart of each other, BIA can!
 So keep that in mind and don't abuse the system, while BIA is safe and invisible you can still get caught you if abuse its capabilities.